fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

   The command will return an error message with usage when given the wrong number of arguments.

+- ✅ tuple `varname` with default

+  Default values are not supported with name tuples.

 - ✅ unknown variable

   The command will return an error when getting an unknown variable